oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ### Key Binding {#key_binding}

-If the Issuer wants to enable Key Binding, it includes a public key associated with the Holder, or a reference thereto.
+If the Issuer wants to enable Key Binding, it includes a public key associated with the Holder, or a reference thereto, using the `cnf` claim as defined in [@!RFC7800].
-The `jwk` member of the `cnf` claim as defined in Section 3.2 of [@!RFC7800] is suggested for doing so, however, other means can be used.
+The `jwk` confirmation method, as defined in Section 3.2 of [@!RFC7800], is suggested for doing so, however, other confirmation methods can be used.

+Note that, as was stated in [@!RFC7800], if an application needs to represent multiple proof-of-possession keys in the same SD-JWT, one way to achieve this is to use other claim names, in addition to `cnf`, to hold the additional proof-of-possession key information.

 It is out of the scope of this document to describe how the Holder key pair is established.
 For example, the Holder MAY create a key pair and provide a public key to the Issuer, the Issuer MAY create the key pair for the Holder, or Holder and Issuer MAY use pre-established key material.

-Note: The examples throughout this document use the `cnf` claim to include the raw public key by value in SD-JWT.
+Note: The examples throughout this document use the `cnf` claim with the `jwk` member to include the raw public key by value in SD-JWT.

 ## Disclosures {#creating_disclosures}